 The CloudLinux dashboard provides an overview of statistics and information for servers.

 In the Current Usage section, a table showing the number of resources consumed by users is displayed at the moment.
 In fact, information on speed, ram, IO and number of processes, etc., is visible.

 You can also use the Users tab to view the list of all users.

 Another important part is the packages that allow you to restrict each account.

-But another feature of CloudLinux is the MySQL Governor feature.
+But another feature of Cloud Linux is the MySQL Governor feature.
 MySQL is undoubtedly one of the main causes of problems on a shared server.
 MySQL Governor controls the MySQL service and prevents the overloading of databases on the server.
 This increases stability and overall performance.

-CloudLinux has been used in over 100 datacenters, 2000 web hosting companies and over 25,000 servers.
-This OS has many features that you can see here.
-CloudLinux helps you have a better and more sustainable website management experience, but if you are hosting just a few websites on your cPanel VPS, it is not necessary to install CloudLinux.
+CloudLinux has been used in over 100 datacenters, 2000 web hosting companies, and over 25,000 servers.
+CloudLinux helps you have a better and more sustainable website management experience.
+Still, if you are hosting just a few websites on your cPanel VPS, it is unnecessary to install Cloud Linux.

 Please share your opinions with us and always be victorious and successful.